Jack McBrayer: Career

+McBrayer's Adult Swim series The Jack and Triumph Show premiered in February 2015.
+He also appeared on the Adult Swim show Your Pretty Face is Going to Hell as Angel in the episode "Shoulder Work" which garnered him a Primetime Emmy nomination for Outstanding Actor in a Short Form Comedy or Drama Series.
+In September 2016, on the season 10 premiere episode of The Big Bang Theory, McBrayer played Penny's older brother Randall.

 In 2018, McBrayer was one of the actors who voiced the audiobook A Day in the Life of Marlon Bundo.
+That same year he also reprised his role as Fix-It Felix Jr. in Ralph Breaks the Internet.

 In December 2018, it was announced McBrayer would make his West End stage debut in the transfer of the Broadway musical Waitress, playing the role of Ogie, until June 15, 2019.
 The production opened at the Adelphi Theatre in London on February 8, 2019.
 In June 2019, he appeared on ITV's The Sara Cox Show.
+From 2019-2022 he had a recurring role as the voice of Toadie on the Disney Channel show Amphibia.

 In 2020, McBrayer had a recurring role on the Quibi comedy-mystery series Mapleworth Murders.
 In 2021, he appeared as a contestant on a Season 6 episode of the Netflix baking competition series Nailed It!.
+That same year he also began hosting the children’s television series Hello Jack!
+The Kindness Show on Apple TV.
+His work on the show earned him a Children’s and Family Emmy Award nomination for Outstanding Host in 2022.
 In 2024, he began hosting the show Zillow Gone Wild on HGTV.